2024 Nanjing building fire: Fire

 The fire occurred at a block of flats in the Yuhuatai district of Nanjing.
-At around 4:40 AM local time firefighters were called.
+At around 4:40 a.m. local time firefighters were called.
 25 fire engines and 130 firefighters from eight stations went to the fire.
 An additional 20 rescue teams to search the complex.
 At 4:50 a.m., the Nanjing Emergency Center sent nine ambulances to the scene and sent the injured to three hospitals.
-By 6:00 AM local time the fire had been extinguished and a search operation was under way.
-The rescue operation was stopped at 2 PM.
+By 6:00 a.m. local time the fire had been extinguished and a search operation was under way.
+The rescue operation was stopped at 2 p.m.

 Photos taken during the night of the fire shows black smoke emitting from the building.
 Photos of the apartment building after the fire had been extinguished showed blackened fronts up to the length of the skyscraper.

 Victims

-15 people were killed in the fire and 44 others were hospitalized, one in critical condition and another one seriously injured.
+Fifteen people were killed in the fire and 44 others were hospitalized, one in critical condition and another one seriously injured.